 Utilize effective reminders.

-Ensure you are using useful reminders for your patients and ensuring they are tailored to fit their needs.
-In our modern era, you should not have blanket style reminders.
+Ensure you use valuable reminders for your patients and ensure they are tailored to fit their needs.
+In our modern era, you should not have blanket-style reminders.

 Ask your patients which method they prefer and then contact them that way.
-Little details like this can make a big difference when it comes to enhancing your patients’ experience.
+Little details like this can make a big difference in enhancing your patients’ experience.

 Implement a patient portal.

 If your website doesn’t have a patient portal, it is time to implement one immediately.
-Patient portals are an excellent way to share and exchange vital information with patients safely and conveniently.
+Patient portals are an excellent way to safely and conveniently exchange vital information with patients.

 While the general public may not always be the easiest to please, upgrading their experience at your practice isn’t rocket science.
 Rheumatology practices must provide the utmost care throughout each appointment experience.
 From appointment making and the front desk greeting to the actual treatment and a follow-up call, it is essential the patient feels valued.